 This is, however, still not recommended.
 Even though it is not wrong in any deep sense, it is not recommended.
 The problem is that the numerical value of (say) A is tied to the units in use.

-In contrast, modern practice is to do algebra using variables that have not had units factored out, for example
+In contrast, modern practice is to do algebra using variables that have not had units factored out, so that the area-variable expresses the concept of area, no matter what units are used.
+For example:

-So you could argue that a formula involving pure numbers has value for practical computations.
+So you could argue that a formula involving pure numbers has some value, when you are using not-so-fancy electronic aids.

 |indicated power/HP =|